Visa Application Costs

 Setting up a Bank Account

-When you come to China, life will be far more convenient if you open a Chinese bank account.
-The majority of schools have a member of staff who will be happy to assist you.
+When you come to China, you will need to open a Chinese bank account for your salary to be paid in to.
+All schools have a member of staff who will be happy to assist you with this task.
 Opening a Chinese bank account is actually not the nightmare you might expect.
 If you head to a branch located in the city’s business or university district, they are more likely to have a bilingual member of staff to help.

-The only document required for a basic account is your passport; you need neither proof of address nor proof of income.
+The only document required to open a basic account is your passport; you need neither proof of address nor proof of income.
 When you enter the bank, head for an information desk and ask to open an account.
 They will give you a bilingual form.

 It is not hard to find an ATM machine in Chinese cities but in mountain villages and other remote areas ATMs are few and far between.

 Major banks will take your international ATM card from back home, but not all local banks.
-When you first get here, be prepared to go to a few banks before you can withdraw money from your home bank account.
+When you first arrive, be prepared to go to a few banks before you can withdraw money from your home bank account.

 As long as your ATM card has the Cirrus or Plus sign on it and the ATM machine in China also displays the same symbol you should be able to withdraw money from your home account.
 You will receive funds in RMB, of course!